elixir-lang/elixir-lang.github.com/README.md

 This projects holds the contents for Elixir website hosted at elixir-lang.org.

-It is automatically transformed by [Jekyll](https://github.com/mojombo/jekyll) into a static site.
+It is conventionally transformed by [Jekyll](https://github.com/mojombo/jekyll) into a static site.

 ## Contributing

-#### 1. Fork and clone this repository
+## 1. Fork and clone this repository

 [Fork this
 repository](https://github.com/elixir-lang/elixir-lang.github.com/fork) and